fabianlee/ga4-py3-page-growth-trend/README.md

 * Query a window of GA4 data (default=today-30daysAgo), create a dict of path->pageCount
 * Query the preceding window of GA4 data (default=30daysAgo-60daysAgo), create a dict of path->pageCount
 * Calculate delta of page counts between new and old datasets, put into dicts for path->delta and path->deltaPercent
-* Sort by page counts, show biggest absolute winners/losers
+* Sort by absolute page counts, show biggest absolute winners/losers
 * Sorty by delta percent changes, show biggest trending winners/losers

 This can help you fine-tune your content creation, and invest in content that is showing the largest potential.